Josh1billion/sd-pixel/README.md

 For use with this [webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

 # Installation Guide
+Make sure you install ImageMagick first, otherwise the Wand module that the Python script attempts to use (for palette-specifidc palettization) will fail.

 Install from webui's Extensions tab.

 Extensions > Install from URL > Paste `https://github.com/Leodotpy/sd-pixel.git` > Install